 - Only apply for credit when you need it: It can be tempting to apply for lots of different loans and credit cards once you meet lender requirements, but you’ll find it much easier to manage your credit and finances if you only open accounts that you need.

+Whatever strategy you pick, be sure to use all of your credit accounts responsibly and read up on credit-building best practices.
 Over time, you’ll gain a deeper understanding of how credit works.
 You’ll then be able to set long-term goals for improving your credit score so that you can take advantage of all the benefits of good credit.